kushalsamant/coherence/anthology/investmentplan.md

 In Bank Account #3,
 Reserve an amount equal to 10% of your collections for living expenses.
-Reserve an amount equal to 10% of your collections for gold, and mutual funds.
+Reserve an amount equal to 10% of your collections for gold emergency fund, and mutual funds.
 Reserve an amount equal to 10% of your collections for business expenses.
 Reserve an amount equal to 10% of your collections for business marketing purposes.
 This business marketing reserve should earn the expected gross revenue i.e. 100% of your Bank Account #1.